 Company to Host Conference Call Today at 1:00pm ET

-LAVAL, Québec, Aug.
-11, 2022 (GLOBE NEWSWIRE) -- Acasti Pharma Inc. (“Acasti” or the “Company”) (Nasdaq: ACST and TSX-V: ACST), a late-stage, specialty pharma company with drug delivery capability and technologies addressing rare and orphan diseases, today announced financial and operational results for the first quarter ended June 30, 2022.
+LAVAL, Québec, June 21, 2022 (GLOBE NEWSWIRE) -- Acasti Pharma Inc. (“Acasti” or the “Company”) (Nasdaq: ACST and TSX-V: ACST), a late-stage, specialty pharma company with drug delivery capability and technologies addressing rare and orphan diseases, today announced financial and operational results for the fiscal year ended March 31, 2022.

-The Company is preparing the GTX-104 PK bridging study results for submission to the U.S. Food and Drug Administration (FDA) in calendar Q3.
-The Company also plans to submit the proposed design for the Phase 3 safety study along with a request for a Type C meeting with the FDA to confirm the Phase 3 plans and obtain the agency’s feedback before initiating the study in the first half of calendar 2023.
-The Phase 3 safety study is expected to be the final step required to seek regulatory approval under the 505(b)(2) regulatory pathway before submitting a New Drug Application (NDA) to the FDA.
+Preparing the GTX-104 PK bridging study results for submission to the U.S. Food and Drug Administration (FDA), along with the Company’s proposed design for the Phase 3 safety study, which remains on track to start in the second half of calendar 2022.
+The safety study is expected to be the final step required to seek regulatory approval under the 505(b)(2) regulatory pathway before submitting a New Drug Application to the FDA.

 Fiscal 2022 Financial Results (U.S. Dollars)

-The Company’s consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America.
+The Company’s consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America (“U.S. GAAP”).

-Research and development expenses, net of government assistance for the three months ended June 30, 2022, totaled $2.6 million compared to $0.5 million for the three months ended June 30, 2021.
-Our research and development during the quarter ended June 30, 2022, was focused primarily on our clinical development programs for GTX-104, GTX-102, and GTX-101 drug candidates, which were acquired in the merger with Grace Therapeutics Inc. which closed on August 27, 2021.
-Research and development expenses during the three months ended June 30, 2021, related to the completion of our TRILOGY Phase 3 clinical program for our former drug candidate CaPre.
+Research and development expenses, net of government assistance for the twelve months ended March 31, 2022 totaled $5.6 million compared to $4.2 million for the twelve months ended March 31, 2021.
+Our research and development during the year ended March 31, 2022 was focused primarily on advancing the clinical development programs for our GTX 104, GTX 102, and GTX 101 drug candidates, which were acquired in the Grace merger completed on August 27, 2021.
+Research and development expenses during the year ended March 31, 2021 related to the completion of our TRILOGY Phase 3 clinical program for CaPre, and due diligence activities on various strategic options under review prior to the Grace merger announcement.

-General and administrative expenses for the quarter ended June 30, 2022, were $1.9 million compared to $2.7 million for the quarter ended June 30, 2021.
-This reduction was a result of decreased legal, tax, accounting and other professional fees that had been incurred in connection with the Grace merger and the renewal of our at-the-market program during the three months ended June 30, 2021.
-The decrease in professional fees was partly offset by an increase in salaries and benefits due to the renewed accrual for our employee incentive bonus program in FY’23.
+General and administrative expenses for the year ended March 31, 2022 were $9.3 million compared to $5.5 million for the year ended March 31, 2021.
+This increase was a result of increased legal, tax, accounting and other professional fees related to the Grace merger, and the renewal of our at-the-market program.

-Cash, cash equivalents and short-term investments totaled $38.4 million as of June 31, 2022, compared to $43.7 million in cash, cash equivalents and short-term investments as of March 31, 2022.
-Based on management’s current projections, current cash is expected to fund our lead asset GTX-104 through to NDA submission, and GTX-102 and GTX-101 to additional important milestones.
+Cash, cash equivalents and short-term investments totaled $43.7 million as of March 31, 2022 compared to $60.7 million in cash, cash equivalents and short-term investments as of March 31, 2021.
+Based on management’s current projections, current cash is expected to fund our lead asset GTX-104 through to NDA submission, and GTX-102 and GTX-101 to additional key milestones.

 Conference Call Details

-Acasti will host a conference call on Thursday, August 11, 2022, at 1:00 PM Eastern Time to discuss the Company’s corporate progress and other developments, as well as financial results for its quarter ended June 30, 2022.
+Acasti will host a conference call on Tuesday, June 21, 2022, at 1:00 PM Eastern Time to discuss the Company’s corporate progress and other developments, as well as financial results for its fiscal year ended March 31, 2022.

-The conference call will be available via telephone by dialing toll free 844-836-8745 for U.S. callers or +1 412-317-6797 for international callers.
-A webcast of the call may be accessed at https://app.webinar.net/972kwK4obMY or on the Company’s Investor Relations section of its website: https://www.acastipharma.com/investors/.
+The conference call will be available via telephone by dialing toll free 844-836-8745 for U.S. callers or +1 412-317-5499 for international callers and using entry code 316432.
+A webcast of the call may be accessed at https://app.webinar.net/RLkpwLG5mAx or on the Company’s Investor Relations section of its website: https://www.acastipharma.com/investors/.

 Acasti is a specialty pharma company with drug delivery technologies and drug candidates addressing rare and orphan diseases.
 Acasti’s novel drug delivery technologies have the potential to improve the performance of currently marketed drugs by achieving faster onset of action, enhanced efficacy, reduced side effects, and more convenient drug delivery—all which could help to increase treatment compliance and improve patient outcomes.